- Type of projectInitiating project CCEA MOBA

 2024

-In December, the Pilot Arch was opened with the possibility of its use for civic and community activities.
-For a period of two years, both the operational potential and the technical properties of the space will be tested.
+The Pilot Arch is launched in December with the possibility of use for civic and community activities.
+The technical properties and operational potential of the space will be tested for a period of two years.

 2025